gouthambs/karuth-source/content/articles/sending-msmq-messages-python.rst

 :tags: python, programming
 :description: Send MSMQ messages using python

+MSMQ is a message queue in the Windows environment, very much like RabbitMQ.
+MSMQ can be used as a task queue or for communicating between processes.
+One advantage of using MSMQ rather than inter-process communication (IPC) is that messages have persistence.
 Here I show how to send and receive MSMQ messages using python.

 Setting Up MSMQ on Windows 7
 ----------------------------